Composite material: Composite materials

-Concrete is the most common artificial composite material of all and typically consists of loose stones (aggregate) held with a matrix of cement.
-Concrete is an inexpensive material, and will not compress or shatter even under quite a large compressive force.
-However, concrete cannot survive tensile loading (i.e., if stretched it will quickly break apart).
-Therefore, to give concrete the ability to resist being stretched, steel bars, which can resist high stretching (tensile) forces, are often added to concrete to form reinforced concrete.
+Concrete is the most common artificial composite material of all.
+As of 2009, about 7.5 billion cubic metres of concrete are made each year.

+Concrete typically consists of loose stones (construction aggregate) held with a matrix of cement.
+Concrete is an inexpensive material resisting large compressive forces, however, susceptible to tensile loading.
+To give concrete the ability to resist being stretched, steel bars, which can resist high stretching (tensile) forces, are often added to concrete to form reinforced concrete.

 Fibre-reinforced polymers include carbon-fiber-reinforced polymers and glass-reinforced plastic.
 If classified by matrix then there are thermoplastic composites, short fibre thermoplastics, long fibre thermoplastics or long-fiber-reinforced thermoplastics.
 There are numerous thermoset composites, including paper composite panels.
 Many advanced thermoset polymer matrix systems usually incorporate aramid fibre and carbon fibre in an epoxy resin matrix.

 Shape-memory polymer composites are high-performance composites, formulated using fibre or fabric reinforcements and shape-memory polymer resin as the matrix.
 Since a shape-memory polymer resin is used as the matrix, these composites have the ability to be easily manipulated into various configurations when they are heated above their activation temperatures and will exhibit high strength and stiffness at lower temperatures.
 They can also be reheated and reshaped repeatedly without losing their material properties.
 These composites are ideal for applications such as lightweight, rigid, deployable structures; rapid manufacturing; and dynamic reinforcement.

 High strain composites are another type of high-performance composites that are designed to perform in a high deformation setting and are often used in deployable systems where structural flexing is advantageous.
 Although high strain composites exhibit many similarities to shape-memory polymers, their performance is generally dependent on the fibre layout as opposed to the resin content of the matrix.

 Composites can also use metal fibres reinforcing other metals, as in metal matrix composites (MMC) or ceramic matrix composites (CMC), which includes bone (hydroxyapatite reinforced with collagen fibres), cermet (ceramic and metal), and concrete.
 Ceramic matrix composites are built primarily for fracture toughness, not for strength.
 Another class of composite materials involve woven fabric composite consisting of longitudinal and transverse laced yarns.
 Woven fabric composites are flexible as they are in form of fabric.

 Organic matrix/ceramic aggregate composites include asphalt concrete, polymer concrete, mastic asphalt, mastic roller hybrid, dental composite, syntactic foam, and mother of pearl.
 Chobham armour is a special type of composite armour used in military applications.